M.S. in Childhood Education (Grades 1-6)

 Applicants to the M.S.in Childhood Education (Grades 1-6)must meet following requirements in order to be considered for admission:

-The teacher-education programs in LIU Post’s Department of Curriculum and Instruction are nationally accredited by the Teacher Education Accreditation Council (TEAC), ensuring you receive the highest quality instruction.
+The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).